 - Check the official trade registry to confirm the other party’s existence.

-- Verify the legal name, registration number, and the address of the entity.
+- Verify the legal name, registration number, and address of the entity.

 - Cross-check for any discrepancies to avoid potential fraud.